Chong Sau Lin: Life

 Chong Sau Lin was born in Sungai Pelek, Selangor, Malaysia to a Malaysian Chinese Hakka family with roots in Huizhou, Guangdong.
 His father ran a Traditional Chinese medicine shop, but it went under and he had to work as a mason and a house painter at the age of 15 to support his family. he began getting involved in music when he was 18, and in 1968 he joined and eventually led a band named "The Red Stars" (紅星樂隊), which was later disbanded.
-In 1978, he wrote "Granny Buys Salted Vegetables" (亞婆賣鹹菜, A Poh Mai Ham Choy), a Hakka version of Sam Hui's "Genius and Idiot" (天才与白痴, from the film The Last Message) with new lyrics about buying Malaysian fruits and vegetables at a market, for singer Chew Chin Yuin (邱清雲), and went on to sing his own version as well.
+In 1978, he wrote "Granny Buys Salted Vegetables" (阿婆买咸菜, A Poh Mai Ham Choy), a Hakka version of Sam Hui's "Genius and Idiot" (天才与白痴, from the film The Last Message) with new lyrics about buying Malaysian fruits and vegetables at a market, for singer Chew Chin Yuin (邱清雲), and went on to sing his own version as well.
 This song became his breakout hit, with a grateful Chew getting him a position at Life Records and has been cited as a major boost for Hakka pop in Malaysia.
 Throughout the 1980s and 1990s, Chong continued staying popular with Hakka songs about Malaysian topics.

 Chong has acted in the Namewee-directed films Nasi Lemak 2.0, Nasi Lemak 1.0 and Kara King.
-He later colloborated with Namewee to create a Hakka version of his song "Stranger in the North".
+He later collaborated with Namewee to create a Hakka version of his song "Stranger in the North".

 Chong held a farewell concert in June 2024, but later clarified that he would continue making music and was merely stopping his performances on stage in the Genting Highlands.